vpdb/server/DEPLOY.md

 	git remote add production ssh://deployer@1.2.3.4/repos/production
 	git remote add staging ssh://deployer@1.2.3.4/repos/staging

+Where ``1.2.3.4`` is the IP address of your production server (host name works too).
 Of course you'll need to have your SSH public key added to the server's ``deployer`` account.

 ## Staging Deployment